fstxz/scene_tools/README.md

 The plugin is available in the [Asset Library](https://godotengine.org/asset-library/asset/2846).

 Follow [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) on how to install and enable plugins.

-> [!WARNING]
-If you are using Godot 4.2, make sure to restart the editor after installing the plugin.

 ## How to use
 1. Select your asset in the filesystem dock.